HuoShengdi/GenkiCupid/README.md

 **Objective:** Questions and their answers are required to generate a user's match profile

 - [x] create `Question`, `AnswerOption`, and `Answer` models
-- [ ] Build API, Flux loop, and components for CRUD on Answers
+- [x] Build API, Flux loop, and components for CRUD on Answers
-- [ ] have basic set of seed data for Questions and AnswerOptions
+- [x] have basic set of seed data for Questions and AnswerOptions
-- [ ] be able to generate a match profile object to compare with other users' profiles
+- [x] be able to generate match relation between users (`Match` model)

 ### Phase 6: Matches (1.5 days, W2 W 6pm)